 Out-of-Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Members under this Policy.
 When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied.
 Member will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider.
-Effective January 1, 2022, when You receive Emergency Care or get treated by an Out-Of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
+Effective January 1, 2022, when You receive Emergency Care or when You get treated by an Out-Of-Network Provider at an In-Network hospital, hospital outpatient department, Critical Access Hospital or ambulatory surgical center, You are protected from surprise/balance billing.
 See "Surprise Billing" in this Policy for additional information.